coilysiren/twitter_unfollow/README.md

 ruby main.rb
 ```

-(some more assembly may be required!)
+(some more assembly may be required)